w3f/polkadot-wiki/docs/claims.md

 You should already have your Ethereum account that holds the DOT indicator tokens from Polkadot's prior sales.
 You will need to have access to this account in order to make a signature.

-The [MyCrypto][] is a versatile wallet that supports a variety of storage methods for your Ethereum account.
+[MyCrypto][] is a versatile wallet that supports a variety of storage methods for your Ethereum account.
 Please click on the link to go to their downloads page and ensure you download the latest version for your operating system.
 This is important because the latest version will always have the latest security patches.